• Skip to main content

 BBC Radio 4 Digital Human: Taste

 For being so active on social media, and I can waffle on and on about any subject when it comes to writing, I do not like being photographed and I don’t like to hear the sound of my own voice.
 I’ll never be a tv personality, that’s for sure!
+(2024 update: Shetland: Scotland’s Wonderous Isles).
 But still, when I was contacted by Radio 4 to see if I would be interested in participating in this show, I agreed.
-I am consciously working on getting over my shyness, and to participate in this radio show was a huge undertaking for me.
+I am consciously working on getting over my shyness, and participating in this radio show was a huge undertaking for me.

 The feedback I’ve received has been overwhelmingly positive, and I thank all my friends, family and readers who took the time to tune in and listen live – I will be forever grateful for your kind words.
 You’ve made me feel like I’ve not disgraced Shetland or food bloggers as a whole!